 – Non-Ohio resident

-– Plan to enroll full-time at Kent State University
+– Make plans to apply full-time at the Kent State University

 – 3.25 GPA or higher